git-town/git-town/README.md

 #### Optional Configuration

-The following configuration options have defaults, so the configuration wizard does not ask about them.
+These configuration options have defaults, so the configuration wizard does not ask about them.

-- the pull branch strategy
+- pull branch strategy

   - how to sync the main branch / perennial branches with their upstream
   - default: `rebase`
   - possible values: `merge`, `rebase`

-- the new branch push flag
+- new branch push flag
   - whether or not branches created by hack / append / prepend should be pushed to remote repo
   - default: `false`